School of Medicine

 Expertise Summary

-Molecular genetics, Immunohistochemistry, Microarrays, Data analysis, Statistics, Rare disease research.
+Molecular genetics, Immunohistochemistry, Microarrays, Data analysis, Statistics, Rare disease research, Biomedical research management.

 Research Summary

-My research involves the study of pathogenesis and progression in a rare lung disease Lymphangioleiomyomatosis (LAM) in Professor Simon Johnson's group.
-Previously supported by the NIHR Rare Diseases… read more
+My research involved the study of pathogenesis and progression in a rare lung disease Lymphangioleiomyomatosis (LAM) as part of Professor Simon Johnson's research team.
+Previously supported by the… read more

 Selected Publications